DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/2_programming.md

 ## Computational thinking

 > Computational thinking describes the processes and approaches we draw on when thinking about how a computer can help us to solve complex problems and create systems.
-We often draw on logical reasoning, algorithms, decomposition, abstraction, and patterns and generalisation when thinking computationally. {cite}`digitaltechnologieshub_topics`
+We often draw on logical reasoning, algorithms, decomposition, abstraction, and patterns and generalisation when thinking computationally. {cite}`digitaltechnologieshub_2017_topics`

 ### Decomposition